Honor Before Reason

 Heroes who abide by this trope more often than not act in a manner that, although morally sound and honorable, is far from the most practical solution.
 Quite often this kind of decent, chivalric behavior will come at a great cost to the hero's happiness, kill him outright, or similarly leave him a destroyed human being

 of such a gallant hero is bound to use Flaw Exploitation

 against him as well.

-, than they are to their own self-preservation.
-They believe in a pre-defined set of rules which universally apply, and they will not break said rules, even if their own death results in adhering to them in one particular instance.
-These types will usually justify that, by claiming that living with the shame that results from having broken said rules, is worse than death itself.
+than he is to his own self-preservation.
+He believes in a pre-defined set of rules which universally apply, and he will not break said rules, even if his own death results from adhering to them in one particular instance.
+These types will usually justify this by claiming that living with the shame that results from having broken said rules is A Fate Worse Than Death

 In other words, they have character